Testosterone Replacement Therapy (TRT) in the UK

 Alongside this, your doctor should make sure that you have the following values tested to ensure your safe treatment:

-If you have a raised SHBG level, you could suffer from the symptoms of low testosterone despite ‘normal’ total testosterone levels.
+• Sex Hormone Binding Globulin (SHBG) – This protein binds to your total testosterone making it less available to the body.
+If you have a raised SHBG level, you could suffer from the symptoms of low testosterone despite good total testosterone levels.

-NHS GPs rarely test for this and therefore cannot accurately tell if testosterone is causing your symptoms.
+NHS GPs rarely test for this and therefore cannot accurately tell if low testosterone is causing your symptoms.
 This value is also used to calculate your free testosterone level.

 • Oestradiol (Oestrogen) – Oestradiol is the main active part of oestrogen.
 It is produced in the male body from testosterone when it is converted by aromatase (an enzyme).